Name-LK/bolt/backend-endpoints.md

 2. Receive a `task_id` in response
 3. Poll `/progress/{task_id}` every second until progress reaches 100%
 4. Display real-time progress with a progress bar
+5. Show the `valor_cobranca_indevida` as the main result

 The backend should:
 1. Generate a unique task_id when processing starts
 2. Store progress information that can be retrieved via the task_id
 3. Update progress as pages are processed
+4. Calculate and return `valor_cobranca_indevida` as the primary result
-4. Return final results when processing is complete
+5. Return final results when processing is complete